People

 Dr Fiona Donson

 Dr Fiona Donson (LLB, Leicester University) (LLM, Queen's University, Canada) (PhD King's College London).
-She is currently the Director of the Centre for Criminal Justice and Human Rights in the Law School, University College Cork.
-She researches in the areas of administrative justice, free speech/activism, children’s rights and criminal justice.
-Fiona’s publications include Law and Public Administration in Ireland (with Dr D. O'Donovan, Clarus Press, 2015) and Legal Intimidation: A SLAPP in the Face of Democracy (Free Association Books, 2000).
-In addition, she has published articles on protest, human rights, administrative justice, policing and prisons.
-Before joining UCC at the end of 2007, Fiona worked as a child rights advocate for a number of years in Cambodia including developing child rights training for lawyers for UNICEF and running a major child rights project funded by the European Commission.
+She is a senior lecturer in UCC Law School and currently Co-Director of the Traveller Equality and Justice Project and former Director of the Centre for Criminal Justice and Human Rights.
+She researches in the areas of access to justice, administrative justice, free speech/activism, and equality law.
+Fiona’s publications include Law and Public Administration in Ireland (with Dr D. O'Donovan, Clarus Press, 2015) and Legal Intimidation: A SLAPP in the Face of Democracy (Free Association Books, 2000) which was the first analysis of Strategic Law Suits Against Public Participation in Europe.
+She continues to work in this area and is a member of the Ireland Anti-SLAPP Network.
+In addition, she publishes on protest, human rights, and prisons.

 Professor Irene Lynch Fannon